tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Executes all queued Python functions, running ``max_processes`` number of functions at a time until the entire queue is empty.
-   This operates by forking a new subprocess per function with a pipe between them, executing that function in the child process and then transferring the resulting object back to the parent before performing an unconditional exit.
+   Returns an iterator of the returned values of those functions.
-   The parent process then performs ``callback`` on each returned object as they arrive.
+   This operates by forking a new subprocess per function with a pipe between them, executing that function in the child process and then transferring the resulting pickled object back to the parent before performing an unconditional exit.

-   Queued functions that raise an exception or otherwise exit uncleanly do not perform ``callback``.
+   Queued functions that raise an exception or otherwise exit uncleanly yield ``None``.
    Likewise, any side effects of the called function have no effect on ExecQueue's caller.